Why Study in Japan? Here are our top 10 reasons

 1. Japan has a high-quality of education

-Japan is renowned for its excellent education system and is the top-performing OECD country in reading literacy, math and sciences with the average student scoring 529, well above the OECD average 486.
+Japan has an excellent education system and is the top-performing OECD country in reading literacy, math and sciences.
+The average Japanese student scores 529, well above the OECD average 486.
 94.6% of Japanese adults aged 25-64 have completed upper secondary education, higher than the OECD average of 78%.

-All Japanese universities are regulated by the Ministry of Education Science and Technology (MEXT) and therefore degrees from Japanese universities are recognized internationally.
+All Japanese universities are regulated by the Ministry of Education Science and Technology (MEXT).
+As such degrees from Japanese universities are recognized internationally.
 By choosing to study at a university in Japan, you can be assured of an excellent education.

 2. Excellent employment opportunities for international students

 Japan has a very welcoming set of immigration policies towards skilled labor.
-Unlike some countries which limit the number of years a graduate can “stay back” in the country, international graduates of Japanese universities can renew their work visas as many times as they like, so long as they remain in employment.
-There is also a points-based path to permanent residency now in place in Japan which grants extra points to international students who have graduated from a Japanese university.
+Japan is not a country which limits the number of years a graduate can “stay back” in the country.
+As long as they are still in employment, international graduates of Japanese universities can renew their work visas.
+There is also a points-based path to permanent residency in Japan which grants extra points to international students who have graduated from a Japanese university.

 3. Affordable tuition fees & generous scholarships

-Hand putting coins in a jar At many Japanese universities, international students pay the same fees as Japanese domestic students, this helps to make Japan a more affordable destination than many other G7 nations.
+At many Japanese universities, international students pay the same fees as Japanese domestic students.
+This alone helps to make Japan a more affordable destination than many other G7 nations.
 The Japanese government supports international education through its JASSO (Japan Student Services Organization) and MEXT scholarships.
-In addition to this most universities have their own academic merit scholarships that you can apply for.
-At iCLA we have four tiers of academic merit scholarship available, and you could receive a four-year waiver of 25%, 50%, 75% or 100% of your tuition, facility and equipment fees.
-Applying for a scholarship at iCLA is as easy as submitting an extra essay with your application to iCLA.

 There’s also a long list of private and foundational scholarships that can support you over your time in Japan.
 Many people think Japan has a high cost of living.
 However, once you get outside of the major cities like Tokyo or Osaka the cost of living markedly decreases.